Kip Sperry, FASG, FNGS, FUGA, AG®

 A Guide to Mormon Family History Sources

-He is author of family history articles published in The American Genealogist, The Genealogist (American Society of Genealogists), National Genealogical Society Quarterly, Genealogical Journal (Utah Genealogical Association), The New England Historical and Genealogical Register, The Report (Ohio Genealogical Society), and family history articles in other journals, books, and chapters.
+He is author of family history articles published in The American Genealogist, The Genealogist (American Society of Genealogists), National Genealogical Society Quarterly, Genealogical Journal (Utah Genealogical Association), The New England Historical and Genealogical Register, Ohio Genealogical Society Quarterly and The Report (Ohio Genealogical Society), and family history articles in other journals, books, and chapters.
 Recent family history articles include the following (a selected list):

 “Enoch Morse: Civil War Union Soldier Born in Ohio and Died in the Salisbury Prison in Rowan County, North Carolina.”
 Ohio Genealogical Society Quarterly, 59:4 (2019): 387-395.